sandstorm/boxen-sshuserconfig/README.md

 ToDo
 ---------
-* remove the OSX requirement and make it Linux compatible ( bascically just abstract the default user folder - thats it)
+* remove the OSX requirement and make it Linux compatible (basically just abstract the default user folder - thats it)
-* more docs
+* more documention